 Cool Cowboy Baby Names

 Along with Wyatt and Luke, cowboy names ranking in the US Top 100 include Levi, Colton, Dylan, Wilder, Sawyer, Silas, Austin, and Maverick.
-Unique cowboy names gaining attention – especially in the Western states – include Ryder, Gunner, and, well, West.
+Wild West names gaining attention – especially in the Western states – include Ryder, Gunner, and, well, West.

-The appeal: Cowboy names are decidedly masculine without being formal or traditional.
-Browse our entire posse of cowboy names for baby boys here.
+The appeal: Western boy names are decidedly masculine without being formal or traditional.
+Browse our entire posse of cowboy names and Wild West names for baby boys here.

 Origin:English from Latin

 Description:Silas is based on the name Silvanus, and the two are used interchangeably in the Bible.
 In the New Testament, St. Silas was a leading member of the early Christian community who accompanied Paul on his second missionary journey.
 Sylvanus was the Roman god of trees and his name was originally bestowed on people who lived in wooded areas or who worked with wood.

 Description:August is THE celebrity baby name of the moment, chosen by both Princess Eugenie and Mandy Moore for their baby boys in early 2021.
 Before that, August had been heating up in Hollywood – used by Mariska Hargitay and Peter Hermann, Lena Olin, Dave Matthews and Jeanne Tripplehorn for their sons, and is rapidly becoming the preferred month of the year for boys' names.
 The month of August was named after the Emperor Augustus.

 Description:In the Old Testament, Levi was the third son of Leah and Jacob, from whom the priestly tribe of Levites descended; in the New Testament, Levi was Matthew's given name before he became an apostle.
 It is suspected that Levi derives from the Hebrew word yillaweh, meaning “he will join.”